Paris, TX 75460

 7 Reasons You Need to Visit Paris, Texas this Summer

-Miles of scenic trails, soaring hot air balloons, and an Eiffel Tower wearing a red cowboy hat.
+Miles of scenic trails, a scenic lake perfect for fishing, and an Eiffel Tower wearing a red cowboy hat.
 These are just some of the reasons you should visit Texas’ own Paris this summer.
 Nestled among the pastoral farmlands and pristine lakes of North Texas, this captivating small-town charmer is ideal for anyone looking to escape from the hustle and bustle of the big city.
 With a historic downtown full of gorgeous architecture and locally owned shops and restaurants, there are many things you can see and do here.
 Read on to discover some of the possibilities and why you should plan your next summer road trip to Paris.

 Miles of Picturesque Biking Trails